 Energy Safe can prosecute a gas company for non-compliance with an accepted or provisionally accepted GSC, including in relation to operation or management, or the removal, dismantling or decommissioning of the facility.
-These offences hold maximum penalties of up to 1500 penalty units for a body corporate (increasing to 6000 penalty units from 16 May 2024).
+These offences hold maximum penalties of up to 6000 penalty units for a body corporate.